saurabh-annadate/Neural-network-from-scratch/README.md

 I'll not cover how neural network works in backend, so you should know its working.
 ```
 ```
-knowledge of Python (I've used iPython notebook but you can run this code on whatever you are comfortable with.
+knowledge of Python (I've used iPython notebook).
 ```
 ## Outline of the project
 * Neural network of zero hidden layer.